dongnv11082001/CourseMan/README.md

   (f) `sort()` – sorts the current enrolments in the `descending` order of the student identifier

 4. Specify and implement the `CoureMan` class, which is the main program class.
-This class has a method that performs the following tasks:
+This class has a `main` method that performs the following tasks:

   (a) Initialise at least 5 modules (3 compulsory and 2 elective) and 5 students